 Here's the SQL query to solve the problem:

 As a data analyst at PVH Corp, you are tasked with analyzing the company's customer purchase history.
 Your objective is to create a SQL query that retrieves the list of all the customers along with their respective total spending and the most expensive product they have bought.
-To accomplish this, you need to join two tables: table and table.
+To accomplish this, you need to join two tables: customers

 ---|---|---|---|